nextflow-io/nextflow/docs/faq.rst

         """
     }

+    workflow {
+        concatenateBootstrapReplicates(bootstrapReplicateTrees.collect())
+    }

 How do I use a specific version of Nextflow?
 ------------------------------------------------------

 *Q: I need to specify a version of Nextflow to use, or I need to pull a snapshot release.*

 A: Sometimes it is necessary to use a different version of Nextflow for a specific feature or testing purposes.
-Nextflow is able to automatically pull versions when the ``NXF_VER`` environment variable is defined on the commandline.
+Nextflow is able to automatically pull versions when the ``NXF_VER`` environment variable is defined on the command line.

 ::